 Last year my mother proposed an amazing idea when I told her I was struggling to come up with what to give up.
 Instead of giving up a food or habit why not give up my possessions?
 She challenged me to look at my surroundings and find one thing each day that I didn’t need and donate it.
 Start a collection of items over the next forty days and bring them to the goodwill the Monday after Easter.

 I accepted her challenge.
-At first I was a little stingy with the items I was donating.
+At first, I was a little stingy with the items I was donating.
 A ripped shirt or an old textbook, but as time wore on I realized these were just things.
 Some clothing items I had bought on impulse years ago that still had the tags on them.
 As I continued to cleanse my closet of nicer items I also began to donate more than one item a day.
-By the end of my forty day donation challenge I had gotten rid of closer to sixty items.
+By the end of my forty-day donation challenge, I had gotten rid of closer to sixty items.

-I felt as though huge weight had been lifted when I dropped the bags off at the Goodwill after Easter.
+I felt as though a huge weight had been lifted when I dropped the bags off at the Goodwill after Easter.
 I would recommend this challenge to any of you who are struggling with personal sacrifice or those of you who are looking for a way to kick start your spring cleaning.
 Whatever your reason it was an amazing experience and I look forward to doing it again this year.